 The aim of his research is to understand how particular cancer genes alter the function of normal blood cells, transforming them into leukaemia, and use this knowledge to develop novel therapies.
 He is particularly interested in using the experimental models generated by his group in drug repositioning studies.
 This approach aims to identify drugs, currently used to treat patients with unrelated disorders, that have hitherto unappreciated anti-leukaemia activities.

-Owen joined the Panel in April 2016 and was elected to the role of Chair in July 2017.
+Dr Owen Williams joined the Panel in April 2016 and was elected to the role of Chair in July 2017.
 He is in receipt of a current project grant from Children with Cancer UK, awarded in December 2017.